Twins vs. Mariners Player Props Betting Odds

-Player prop betting options for Julio Rodriguez, Carlos Correa and others are available in the Seattle Mariners-Minnesota Twins matchup at T-Mobile Park on Wednesday, starting at 9:40 PM ET.
+Those looking to place a player prop wager can find odds for Julio Rodriguez, Carlos Correa and others in the Seattle Mariners-Minnesota Twins matchup at T-Mobile Park on Thursday at 3:40 PM ET.

 Bet on this matchup or its props with BetMGM!